 The theory goes like this: sometime around 2016–2017, the internet died.
 Not literally — the cables are still there.
 But the soul of it?
 Replaced.
 By bots.
 By algorithms.
 By synthetic content engineered to capture engagement rather than reflect humanity.

-What we call “the internet” today is largely an artificial environment — conversations manufactured by coordinated networks, culture generated rather than lived, consensus manufactured rather than formed.
+What we call “the internet” today is largely an artificial environment.
 The feeds are loud.
 But nobody's really home.

 The Year It Went Quiet